 Accuware Dragonfly provides all the tools to developers to integrate vSLAM.
 For this reason, Dragonfly offers API able to provide the real-time location of the device, and the output is a complete 6-DoF.
 It includes:

 - X, Y, Z coordinates, expressed in meters from an origin.

 - Absolute WGS-84 coordinates (latitude, longitude) + altitude in meters.

 - Yaw, Pitch, Roll : these values indicate the rotation of the device on the three axes.
 You can read more about the principle behind the Aircraft principal axes on Wikipedia.

-We are open to customize the API output upon request: our R&D team can tailor the payload to address different requirements (it is possible to add the speed indication, the deliver the output in other geographic protocols, to change the type of format…).
-Feel free to contact us if you have custom requests.
+We are open to customize the API output upon request.
+In particular, our R&D team can tailor the payload to address different requirements (it is possible to add the speed indication, the deliver the output in other geographic protocols, to change the type of format…).
+So please feel free to contact us if you have custom requests.

 SLAM for ROS

 Accuware provides ROS nodes for direct ROS integration so that Dragonfly can be seamlessly integrated on board of Robots and devices using ROS.